SylEleuth/gruvbox-plus-icon-pack/README.md

 If You downloaded the icon pack or if You just liked it please star the repository for visibility and as appreciation gesture.

+##### WANTED!!!

+Icon pack lacks of linux repositories maintainers.
+Any reposiotory.
+So if You are willing to step up to the task Your service will be much appreciated.

 License
 -------